trueberryless-org/blog/starlight/src/content/docs/blog/technically-impressive-github-profile-readme.md

 </svg>
 ```

-Figma's output was bloated, so I stripped unnecessary `g` tags, optimized paths, and made sure animations **didn’t break when embedded** .
+Figma's output was bloated, so I stripped unnecessary `g` tags, optimized paths, and made sure animations didn’t break when embedded.

----

-**4. Embedding Animated SVGs in Markdown** Markdown doesn’t support animated SVGs well—especially **when they’re Base64-encoded** .
-But I needed a way to **embed the animations directly into the README without external dependencies** .Solution? **Base64-encoding the entire SVG while keeping animations intact.**
+## 4. Embedding Animated SVGs in Markdown

+Markdown doesn’t support animated SVGs well — especially when they’re Base64-encoded.
+But I needed a way to embed the animations directly into the README without external dependencies.

+Solution?
+Base64-encoding the entire SVG while keeping animations intact.
 Here’s an example of how an SVG can be embedded as an image in Markdown:

 ```md